formsbyair/Documentation/docs/_docs/questions/types/display-content.md

 }
 &lt;style&gt;

-Then use the **HTML** view for your Display Content to add a span including class name containing your text as follows:
+Then set **CSS Class** for your Display Content element to the name of your class e.g. my-class

-&lt;span class=&quot;my-class&quot;&gt;My text&lt;/span&gt;

-Advanced formatting or any HTML tags apart from those used for Basic formatting will not be rendered in output documents.
+Advanced formatting or any HTML tags apart from those used for Basic formatting will not be rendered in auto-generated output documents.